Global high-mix volume high-speed Shenzhen PCBA manufacturer

 PCB mounting holes are small round holes in the printed circuit board, usually located in the corners or edges of the PCB, ensuring that the board is securely fixed.

-The PCB mounting hole has two main functions.
-One is physical fixation.
 The PCB mounting hole provides a mounting point for the physical installation of the PCB.
 By inserting screws or other fixing devices into the mounting holes, the PCB can be securely installed on the shell or bracket of the device.
 This can prevent the circuit board from being affected by external forces such as movement and vibration during use and ensure its normal operation.
+Choosing the correct PCB mounting hole size is key to achieving stable mounting.

-The second is electrical grounding.
 In some circuit designs, mounting holes can also be used for electrical grounding.
 This means that through these holes, PCBs can be connected to device shells or other conductive parts.
 This can help the circuit to achieve a stable potential reference, reduce electromagnetic interference and improve the efficiency and safety of the circuit.

-Unlike other types of holes on the PCB, such as through-holes for electrical connections, mounting holes do not transmit electrical signals.
+Unlike other types of holes on the PCB, such as through-holes for electrical connections, PCB mounting holes do not transmit electrical signals.
 They are usually aligned with the design of device shells or other components that fix PCBs.

 Screw Size |